glasswalk3r/siebel-monitoring-tools/README.md

+# This project is no longer being maintained

+I'm not actively maintaining this project, but I'll keep it here in the hope it will still be useful for somebody else.

+No bugs or requests will be attended!

+# Project goal

 The goal of this project is to make possible to monitor Siebel servers.
 The objects that are being considered to be monitored are:

   * components status;